appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Firstly, I intend to write a lot of Jai code.
 In Emacs, it is trivial to knock out a major mode for a language that has some similarities to the C-style languages, one of a few places where inheritance is a good thing.
 In Emacs, due to manifold exploration opportunities, I've experimented with different code highlighting/typesetting systems.
-What this lets me do is do some crazy things which are not that crazy when you think about them: having the height of heeadings be bigger, instead of just being a different colour, allows me to use colour in an orthogonal fashion.
+What this lets me do is do some crazy things which are not that crazy when you think about them: having the height of headings be bigger, instead of just being a different colour, allows me to use colour in an orthogonal fashion.
 I can highlight text with a different typeface: set things in `sans` and `serif` when I need to.
 I can also use the information that is already gleaned from the parser to do other things, like contextual commands.
 Emacs' `embark` command is perhaps one of the best examples of this.
 Vim might not have this, but in Kate, something like this would be prohibitively difficult to implement.

 Another thing which I'm missing in Kate is the modularity of Emacs.
-Most emacs packages are self-contained, and they integrate only with Emacs.
+Most Emacs packages are self-contained, and they integrate only with Emacs.
 In Kate everything is tightly woven, even though technically it shouldn't be.
-Even the Kate pacakges that are considered to be plugins do not exist in separate repositories.
+Even the Kate packages that are considered to be plugins do not exist in separate repositories.
 This might change in the future and make my life a bit easier, but unlike with Focus, where the potential is obvious and immense, with Kate, this is likely to happen at a glacial pace.

 I want to be able to embed a Qt application as a window into the editor, and have it _just work_.